orgua/shepherd_v2_planning/21_hw_design_cape.rst

     - internal calibration? with 2 switches and 1 calibration-linear-power-supply
     - OP-Amp, bias Subtractor: LMP7701MF, not needed now
     - sync to pps -> external pcb
+    - usb-socket is impossible to hand-solder right now
+    - (maybe) add PU to watchdog outputs
+    - separate PCBs for PPS-Source, Recorder, Emulator

 Changes after v2r1:
 - only 5 diodes of type PMEG in order?
-- same orientation for transistors
-- change 100 uF to 47? one less component
+- change 100 uF to 47u? one less component
 - Testpad should be square for GND, half-circle for Signal or similar
 - r3 (dac, emu)
-- usb-socket is impossible to hand-solder right now
-- TEST Watchdog, make compatible with BB
-- TEST GPIO to and from target
-- TEST boot with all pins except 3v3 & 5V
-- (maybe) add PU to watchdog outputs,
 - proper naming for TP if there is space

 - TPs should have bigger hole, so probes stick
-- but make sure that shepherd-EN (p8-13) stays low during boot
-- switching main power to both targets shows, that the routes seem to have different current-readings for the same load! odd
 - oscillating opAmp should be outside of cage
-- 1k for LEDs, NO, ~ 500 Ohm is fine
-- check surroundings of mosfets, size has changed
-- OSHW Logo
+- add open source hardware logo?
-- allow install of a big cap on A5V or 5V to
+- allow install of a big cap on A5V or 5V, 5v5 1F is cheap
-- mosfet of watchdog-wake could be tied to 3V3 with additional 1k resistor (so that button stays usable)
-    - 100k PD for wd-pin (or keep 10k)
-    - 3V3 goes low on powerdown, so watchdog can enable (pull low wake) BB again,
-    - polling has no effect during normal operation
-    - TEST if 1k is enough to pull line low to enable

 General rule for assembly-drawings
 - origin orientation